 The interim payments are deducted from the final settlement figure.

-How much can I claim for GP negligence?
+How much Compensation can I claim for GP negligence?

 You can claim from £1,000 to more than £1M when you sue a GP for negligence.
-As in any compensation process, the amounts vary depending on how serious the GP negligence is.
+How much compensation you receive from the claims process depends on how serious the GP negligence is in your case.

-When you sue a GP for negligence, you seek compensation for general damages and special damages.
+When you sue a GP for negligence, you are claiming compensation for a combination of general damages and special damages.

 General damages